scsm-ua/kirtan-guide-en/songs/kripa-kara-vaishnava-thakura.md

     tomāra charaṇe,      niṣkapaṭe āmi, kā̐diyā luṭibo bhūmi

-If you will bestow upon me the capacity to chant the Holy Name, I will then give all honour to others with- out expecting any respect for myself.
+If you will bestow upon me the capacity to chant the Holy Name, I will then give all honour to others without expecting any respect for myself.
 Thus I will sincerely weep in ecstasy while rolling on the ground at your lotus feet.